maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 “..the behavior is undefined if the process created by vfork() .. calls any other function before successfully calling `_exit(2)` or one of the `exec(3)` family of functions.“

-This isn’t very unhelpful either.
+This isn’t very helpful either.
 Clearly calling `_exit` or `exec` (but not every form of `exec` it turns out) is okay, but what other housekeeping is okay in practice?
 It’s not entirely clear, and researching across the internet leads to many others showing a fair amount of anxiety about this problem

-On Linux, the behavior of `vfork` can be recreated using `clone`, (which we will cover later) in a way where we don’t have to share a stack, I believe this is always preferable.
+On Linux, the behavior of `vfork` can be recreated using `clone`, (which we will cover later) in a way where we don’t have to share a stack.
+This is always preferable.

 ## `posix_spawn`
 Another way to try to get the speed up we want would be to use `posix_spawn`.
 The latest version of glibc always does the equivalent of calling `vfork` in its `posix_spawn` implementation.

-`posix_spawn` is actually what `std::process::Command` tries to uses internally for most cases.
+`posix_spawn` is actually what `std::process::Command` tries to use internally for most cases.

 ```rust
 use anyhow::Result;